Artisan-Lab/SMTimer/README.md

 SMT solving is a bottleneck for the symbolic execution.
 SMTimer provides a time prediction for SMT script solving for a certain solver(in our case `z3`).
-With the predicted solving time, symbolic execution can choose the path with lower time to explore first, or directly skip the timeout cases without wasting time on it.
+With the predicted solving time, symbolic execution can choose the path with lower time to explore first, or directly skip the timeout cases without wasting time on them.

-Still try to make a small dataset for get started.

 # Get started
-The meaning for output are not very detail in this part, for more information, please read the `Detail description`.
+To get started, we demonstrate the process based on a small example.
+For more information of the meaning for output, please read the `Detail description`.

+## Build environment
+You can build the environment with pip.
+For detail, the building dependencies include numpy, torch, sklearn, keras, dgl, pysmt, EasyProcess, matplotlib.

+`pip install -r requirements.txt`

-## Collected data sharing
+## Collected data
 Our collected data is available on <https://drive.google.com/drive/folders/1fiYNM4EymKbAjBFGwInHQXXb2y5mJ15N?usp=sharing>, which including four datasets.
-We use the constraint model generated with GNU Coreutils(angr) as example.
+For getting started, we use a small subset of the constraint models generated with GNU Coreutils(angr) .
+You can find the SMT files in `data/example/single_test`.

-First put the data in certain path.
+If you want to use the whole dataset, please download it and put the data in certain path.
 ```
 mkdir data/gnucore
 cd data/gnucore